Lucio Fontana: Exhibitions

-Fontana had his first solo exhibitions at Galleria del Milione, Milan, in 1931.
+Fontana had his first solo exhibition at Galleria del Milione, Milan, in 1931.
 In 1961, Michel Tapié organized his first show in the U.S., an exhibition of the Venice series, at the Martha Jackson Gallery, New York.
 His first solo exhibition at an American museum was held at the Walker Art Center, Minneapolis, in 1966.
 He participated in the Bienal de São Paulo and in numerous exhibitions around the world.
 Among others, major retrospectives have been organized by the Peggy Guggenheim Collection, Venice (2006), Hayward Gallery, London (1999), Fondazione Lucio Fontana (1999), and the Centre Pompidou (1987; traveled to La Fundación 'la Caixa' Barcelona; Stedelijk Museum Amsterdam; Whitechapel Gallery, London).
 Since 1930 Fontana's work had been exhibited regularly at the Venice Biennale, and he represented Argentina various times; he was awarded the Grand Prize for Painting at the Venice Biennale of 1966.
-In 2014, the Musée d'Art moderne de Paris dedicates a retrospective to the artist.
-Tornabuoni art held a parallel show in its Avenue Matignon Paris gallery space.
+In 2014, the Musée d'Art moderne de Paris dedicated a retrospective to the artist.
+Tornabuoni Art held a parallel show in its Avenue Matignon, Paris, gallery space.
 The first major American retrospective since the artist's death came in 2019 at the Met Breuer.